SteveBartmoss/SteveBartmoss/README.md

 Im currently working like full stack developer on web aplications

-I need some sleep
-You can't go on like this
-I tried countin' sheep
-But there's one I always miss

-Who cares if one more light goes out?
-In the sky of a million stars

-i am feeling glad
-i m usseles but not for long
-the future is comming on

-i m tired :(

-so tired to been so tired

-hace tiempo que no veo el cielo, me han dicho wue sigue siendo azul
 <!--
 **SteveBartmoss/SteveBartmoss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.